 Awards and Recognition

-The restoration projects accomplished by the Oratory have caught the attention of the community.
+The restoration projects accomplished by the Oratory have caught the attention of the community and has gained us fans across the country.
 In accordance with its mission to promote the renewal of the Fox Park and Tower Grove East neighborhoods, the DeSales Community Housing Corporation recognizes outstanding projects which contribute to the improvement and beautification of the neighborhood.

 2008 Golden Brick Award